Codin-bee/SimpleNeuronNetworks4J/README.md

 ```

-Then reload your build system files changes and the library should be in your external libraries folder.
+After that reload your build system files changes and the library should be in your external libraries folder.

 ## How do I use it?
 My goal is to create as good documentation in the code as possible so it is really easy to use.
 But i know how hard it can be to make the first step so i will provide simple tutorial for the basic features.